Mitsubishi Shogun Sport is the ideal off-roader

 Not only can you be confident of the Shogun Sport taking you wherever you need to go, you’ll be able to take everything you need, too.
 Thanks to the SUV’s large and flexible interior, you’ll be able to take your family, your luggage or your cargo wherever you need it.

-The Shogun Sport is one of the largest cars in its segment, boasting seven seats that can be arranged in a variety of layouts which makes it great for transporting people or loading the boot up with equipment.
+The Shogun Sport boasts seven seats that can be arranged in a variety of layouts which makes it great for transporting people or loading the boot up with equipment.
 Needless to say, that makes it a great choice for a rugged, rural lifestyle, but also for outings like camping and road trips.
 In the Shogun Sport you can take the whole family and still have room to spare for tents, equipment and a generous supply of provisions.

 All three rows of seats offer good head and legroom for driver and passengers to keep them comfortable and prevent them from feeling cramped on long journeys.
 With the seats folded flat, it boasts an impressive 1,488 litres of cargo space – ideal for larger items such as bikes, surfboards and any other bulky sporting equipment you might want to take on holiday.
 That space also makes it ideal for large, active families who are always on the go from day to day.
 And for business use you can choose the Commercial model, which features driver and front passenger seats only, leaving the rest of the sizeable space free for transporting tools and equipment.
 A generous boot aperture means loading is easy, too.

 The car comes fully equipped with all the technology and features you would expect.
 Every Shogun Sport features dual-zone climate control, leather seats and a reversing camera fitted as standard.
 The seven-inch touchscreen display puts entertainment and information at your fingertips, while Bluetooth connectivity, Apple CarPlay and Android Auto* allow access to all your essential apps.
 These features are controllable from the steering wheel, so you can keep yourself and your passengers entertained while staying focused on the road.
-The top specification 4 Auto model also features adaptive cruise control, additional safety systems and electrically-operated and heated front seats for extra security and comfort – as well as a boosted audio system with 510-watts of power.
+The top specification 4 Auto model also features Adaptive Cruise Control and heated front seats for extra security and comfort – as well as a boosted audio system with 510-watts of power.

 With its increased ride height and tall stance, the Shogun Sport provides excellent visibility, ensuring you can see the road far ahead.
 And the SUV’s tough four-wheel drive system means that no matter what the road conditions, you can be sure of maximum traction.
 But if fuel economy is a priority, the Shogun Sport can also run in rear-wheel drive mode.
 Furthermore, the automatic gearbox shifts gears smoothly, and has a high ratio for motorway cruising.